oasis-tcs/cacao/README.md

 # Contributions

-As stated in this repository's [CONTRIBUTING file](https://github.com/oasis-tcs/<tc-repo-name>/blob/master/CONTRIBUTING.md), contributors to this repository are expected to be Members of the OASIS SARIF TC, for any substantive change requests.
+As stated in this repository's [CONTRIBUTING file](https://github.com/oasis-tcs/cacao/blob/master/CONTRIBUTING.md), contributors to this repository are expected to be Members of the OASIS CACAO TC, for any substantive change requests.
 Anyone wishing to contribute to this GitHub project and [participate](https://www.oasis-open.org/join/participation-instructions) in the TC's technical activity is invited to join as an OASIS TC Member.
 Public feedback is also accepted, subject to the terms of the [OASIS Feedback License](https://www.oasis-open.org/policies-guidelines/ipr#appendixa).

 # Licensing